The Algonquin Story

 In the summer of 1993 the great, great, great granddaughter of the original immigrant settler of this land had visited Grail Springs and shared, when they were children and played on the beach they had found many ancient artifacts such as tools and arrowheads.
 Evidence of these seasonal encampments exist at numerous archaeological sites along York and Madawaska River.

 By the end of the nineteenth century, ‘Algonquin’ had become regularized to refer the Mohawks (to the east), the Atikamekw and Cree (to the northeast and the north), and the Anishinaabe (to the west and the south).

 Today members of the Algonquin community help keep their culture, language and spiritual traditions alive by demonstrating the art of birch bark canoe building, conducting discovery tours, drumming circles and ceremonies at special events, and by actively participating in projects such as ‘Eagles Nest – An Algonquin Story’, a spectacular lookout point where one can view the Shawashkong Basin.

 Plan ahead and visit some of these First Nation sites:

 Eagles Nest Park lookout point (7 kms north)

 Algonquin Provincial Park (50 kms north) Peace & Reconciliation Totem Pole

 Petroglyph Provincial Park - ‘The Teaching Rocks’ Algonkian 1000 AD – Open May to October (80 kms south)

-Grail Springs acknowledges Canada’s ‘Truth and Reconciliation Commission’ goals, and in the expression of reconciliation, we open and close all of our special events with ceremony that acknowledges the First Nation Algonquin People.
-You can visit the 'Peace and Reconciliation Totem Pole' in Algonquin Park which was erected in October 2015.
+You can also visit the 'Peace and Reconciliation Totem Pole' in Algonquin Park which was erected in October 2015.